datafix-com/HelloWorld/README.md

 # ⓿ HelloWorld

+# 2023-01:
+* intensify development of Address Management prototypes and Addresses
+* * start developing ViewHw of TaskH RFPs

 # 2022-12:
 * Collaboration (in the best interests of Clients and Staff) may lead to:
 * * Joint Ventures (with Digital ID orgs)